ferreiraklet/Aline/README.md

 ## This project is for educational porposes only!
 I do not support any illegal activities!.

-If any error in the project, talk to me immediatly
+If any error in the program, talk to me immediatly